iOffice/ioffice.github.io/api/endpoints/building.md

     + nearLatitude (optional, number, `29.75613`) ...
 Latitude to base search on (50 mile radius)
     + nearLongitude (optional, number, `-95.39425`) ...
 Longitude to base search on (50 mile radius)
     + modifiedOrCreatedAfter (optional, number, `1549319834`) ...
 Epoch time (milliseconds) to poll recently modified items in the collection.
+    + module (optional, string, `maintenance`) ... selected Module in which buildings displayed.

 + Response 200